spetlr-org/spetlr/docs/etl/README.md

 ## OETL

-Short for **Orchestrated Extract-Transform-Load** is pattern that takes the ideas behind variations of the Model-View-Whatever design pattern
+Short for **Orchestrated Extract-Transform-Load** is a pattern that takes the ideas behind variations of the Model-View-Whatever design pattern

 ![Orchestrated ETL](etl-orchestrator.png)